oerg866/win98-quickinstall/sysprep/README.txt

 - Use 7zip or an imaging software and extract the entire root of the partition you installed Windows 98 to.

-  On linux, you can do this with by mounting the image file itself and recursively copying all the files.
-Make sure attributes and file dates are intact!

   Extract all files into the "_OS_ROOT_" directory.

+  On Windows, you can open the image file using the 7zip File Manager.
+  On Linux, you can do this with by using '7z' from the p7zip-full package.

+  '7z x -o_OS_ROOT_/ /path/to/image/file'

   *** NOTE: Only *one* Windows directory is allowed, and only *one*
   *** CAB directory.
   *** Windows directory is detected by finding "WIN.COM"